segunak/stem-education/petoi-bittle/documentation/general-info.md

 2. Rename Bluetooth using `nBluetoothName`
 3. Deactivate Gyro using `G`.
 This is a boolean.
 If you send it again, you turn it back on.
 Sending this prevents the dog from freaking out when picked up.
 4. Deactivate voice using `XAd`

+## Uploading Sketches

+* You need version 2.012 of the Espressif Systems esp32 board in Arduino.
+See <https://github.com/PetoiCamp/OpenCatEsp32/issues/22>.
+* Only the 1.8.* version of Arduino works for uploading sketches per <https://docs.petoi.com/arduino-ide/upload-sketch-for-biboard>.
+* After uploading sketches rename the Bluetooth using the serial protocol `nBluetoothName` command.

 ## Serial Monitor Configuration